-- Management override of controls recognising that there is a fraud risk from management's ability to override controls that otherwise appear to be operating effectively. - relating to the calculation of the net realisable value of inventories and cost of sales.
+- Management override of controls recognising that there is a fraud risk from management's ability to override controls that otherwise appear to be operating effectively. - Valuation of inventory recognising there is a risk relating to the calculation of the net realisable value of inventories and cost of sales.